dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

 The canonical textual representation of the account follows the [definition in ICRC-1](https://github.com/dfinity/ICRC-1/blob/main/standards/ICRC-1/TextualEncoding.md).
 ICRC-7 accounts have the same structure and follow the same overall principles as ICRC-1 accounts.

+ICRC-7 views the ICRC-1 `Account`, a `(principal, subaccount)` tuple as primary citizen.
+For this reason, approval and transfer operations refer to the full account and not only the principal.
+For this reason, some methods comprise an extra optional `from_subaccount` or `spender_subaccount` parameter that together with the caller form an account to perform the respective operation on.
+Leaving such parameter `null` has the semantics of referring to the default `0` subaccount.

 ### Token Identifiers

 Tokens in ICRC-7 are identified through _token identifiers_, or _token ids_.
 A token id is a natural number value.
 Token identifiers do not need to be allocated in a contiguous manner.
 Non-contiguous, i.e., sparse, allocations are, for example, useful for mapping string-based identifiers to token ids.